Vocalise (Rachmaninoff)

 "Vocalise" is a song by Sergei Rachmaninoff, composed and published in 1915 as the last of his 14 Songs or 14 Romances, Op.
 34. Written for high voice (soprano or tenor) with piano accompaniment, it contains no words, but is sung using only one vowel of the singer's choosing (see also vocalise).
 It was dedicated to soprano singer Antonina Nezhdanova.
-It is performed in various instrumental arrangements far more frequently than the original vocal version.
+It is performed in various instrumental arrangements more frequently than in the original vocal version.

 Range

 Although the original publication stipulates that the song may be sung by either soprano or tenor voice, it is usually performed by a soprano.
-Though the original composition is in the key signature of C-sharp minor, it is sometimes transposed into a variety of keys, allowing performers to choose a vocal range more suitable to their natural voice, so that artists who may not have the higher vocal range of a soprano can perform the song.
+Though the original composition is in the key signature of C-sharp minor, it is sometimes transposed into a variety of keys, allowing a performer to choose a vocal range more suitable to the natural voice, so that artists who may not have the higher vocal range of a soprano can perform the song.